chrismhodgson/nextjs-pfrac/data/_articles/2023-10-16-runners-achieve-pbs-on-busy-weekend.md

   - PRESS
 summary: Round-up of Penistone runners' results
 ---
 It was a busy weekend for the club's runners as they took part in several races across the North of England.
 Suzanne McGill claimed a personal best and a [club record](http://results.pfrac.co.uk/records/) at the Yorkshire Marathon where she clocked 3-22-56.
 This gave her a top ten position in the ladies over45 age category.
 Also competing was Michael Walsh who finished in a time of 3-58-26 to get under the four hour barrier.
 Second overall in the race was Gary Briscoe from Penistone who competes for Barnsley AC.
-Gary claimed a pb in a very rapid 2-26-05.
+Gary claimed a personal best in a very rapid 2-26-05.

 The event also saw a shorter 10 mile event.
 Ray Brown claimed first place in the men’s over80 age category in 1-40-22.
 This knocked 8 minutes off Ray’s own [club record](http://results.pfrac.co.uk/records/) for the 10 mile road distance.